WGLab/NanoRepeat/README.md

 `-o` specifies the output prefix.
 Please include the path to the output directory and prefix of output file names.
 In our case, the output prefix is `./nanorepeat_output/HG002`, which means the output directory is `./nanorepeat_output/` and the prefix of output file names is `HG002`.

-`--samtools` and `--minimap2` specifies the path to the two software tools.
-The two arguments are optional if `samtools` and `minimap2` and be found in your environment.

 If you run NanoRepeat sucessfully, you will see 90 output files (six files per region).
 Output files of a single repeat region look like this: